 Meal planning is the first step, but it does you no good at saving money on groceries if you never do anything with the food you buy.

-Make time to either prep dinners ahead of time or use your lunch meal ingredients to pack the entire week’s lunches in your fridge in one sitting.
+Make time to either prep dinners ahead of time or use your budget-friendly lunch meal ingredients to pack the entire week’s lunches in your fridge in one sitting.
 Meal prep helps to ensure you’re not forgetting any of your ingredients until they spoil and end up in the trash.

 26. Don’t Eat Out At Restaurants